-The external leaf of the Horizon Offsite Steel Frame Building System can be constructed of traditional brick/block to IS 325-1^[5] and IS EN 1996-1-1^[6], or NSAI Agrément approved external cladding system.
+The external leaf of the Remagin Steel Frame Building System can be constructed of traditional brick/block to I.S.
+325-1^[4] and I.S.
+EN 1996-1-1^[5], or NSAI Agrément approved external cladding system for LGS.
 Where such cladding systems are used, it is important the maximum storey height in their NSAI Agrément certificate is complied with.
+Other cladding systems may be suitable but have not been considered as part of this certification.